jlkendrick/dirvana/README.md

 ## Usage

 You now have access to the `dv` command, here are some examples of how to use it:

+Note: The examples below show results assuming the matching type is set to `exact`, but you can change it to the options seen in the [Configuration](#configuration) section.
 ```sh
 # --------- Navigating to a directory ---------
 dv project + 'Tab' = dv path/to/project # Autocompletes to top match and displays a menu of other matches.
 Consecutive 'Tab' presses cycle through matches.